 - 1. Discipline form completed and sent. - 2.
-Referral to counselor or Child Study Team for review. - 3.
+Referral to Counselor, Child Study Team, or SAP team for review - 3.
 No activities for the remainder of the school year.
-Punishment may include but not be limited to loss of; extra activities such as field trips, PTO planned activities, assemblies, PAT enrichment, band, choir, etc. - 4.
-At the principal's discretion, the disciplinary action will be a parent conference in conjunction with one or more of the following: - a.
+Punishment may include but not be limited to loss of; extra activities such as field trips, PTO planned activities, assemblies, PAT enrichment, band, choir, etc. - At the principal's discretion, the disciplinary action will be a parent conference in conjunction with one or more of the following: a.
 Immediate 10 day suspension - b.
 Long Exclusion and probationary contract upon return to school - c.
 Board Hearing for expulsion purposes - d.
 Alternative school recommendation